tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 We're quite used to the whitespace sensitivity as Haskell programmers.
 Most programming languages nowadays don't even require semicolons, even if they do still use braces for layout.
-On the other hand, most people are oblivious, at least at first, to how Haskell actually uses braces and semicolons out of the hood.
+On the other hand, most people don't know how Haskell actually uses braces and semicolons out of the hood.

 For example